Ajay-2022-Soft-Tech/Diabetes-Prediction-Web-App/README.md

 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and create a pull request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Make sure to replace placeholders like yourusername with your actual GitHub username and customize sections as per your project's specifics.
+This template provides a structured guide for users to understand your project, install dependencies, and run the app locally.